uswds/uswds-proposals/decisions/0000-continue-core.md

 ## Decision

-We'll continue to develop USWDS Core and be more closely aligned with semantic versioning i.e. bumping major versions more often.
+We'll continue to develop USWDS Core and move toward semantic versioning — that is, bumping major versions more often.

 ### Alternatives

-We've considered Retiring USWDS 3 in favor of USWDS Elements, but decided against for the following reasons:
+We've considered retiring USWDS 3 entirely in favor of USWDS Elements, but decided against for the following reasons:

-1. This would be a major migration effort for all developers (including core team).
+1. This would be a major migration effort for all developers (including the USWDS core team).
-1. Migrating existing USWDS 3 to USWDS elements doesn't make the design system more modular.
+1. Migrating existing USWDS 3 directly to USWDS Elements doesn't make the design system more modular.
-1. Users wouldn't be able to "eject" from USWDS Elements if they need more fine-grained control over components.
+1. Users wouldn't be able to fall back to USWDS Core if they need more fine-grained control over components or to build additional functionality.

 <!--
 Options considered (with benefits and risks/mitigations), assumptions, choice made, and reasoning.